 (n.) nineteenth-century-like style or characteristics

-And that, according to the Oxford English Dictionary, makes a decemnovenarian a nineteenth-century gentleman (or a man who adopts nineteenth-century characteristics), while to decemnovenarianize is to behave like a decemnovenarian.
+A decemnovenarian a nineteenth-century gentleman, or a man who adopts nineteenth-century characteristics, while to decemnovenarianize is to behave like a decemnovenarian.
 Nineteenth-century-like behaviour, meanwhile, is decemnovenarianism.

-As some of you clever, clever people pointed out, all of those words are based straightforwardly enough on decemnovem, a Latin word for the number 19; it in turn is formed from the Latin for “ten”, decem, plus the Latin for “nine”, novem.
-And yes, those are the same roots as those of November and December, which were once the ninth and tenth months of the year.
+As some of you clever, clever people pointed out on Twitter, etymologically all those words are based on decemnovem, a Latin word for the number 19; it in turn is formed from the Latin for ten, decem, plus the Latin for nine, novem.
+(And yes, those are the same roots as those of November and December, which were once the ninth and tenth months of the year.)

 In 1863, Sophia published a groundbreaking account of their decade-long investigations entitled From Matter To Spirit, for which De Morgan—writing under the pseudonym “A. B.”—wrote the preface: